Speech-VINO/SER/README.md

 9. Deployment of user application.
 10. Testing.

+## How to Use the Web App
+TODO
+(Will be completed by the Intel Edge AI Project Showcase submission deadline...)

 ## Work by Arka
 Pre-app model training results with all 8 emotion types:
 ```